sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Mat2002] Jiří Matousek, "Lectures on Discrete Geometry", Springer,
              2002

 ..
+[Mas1995] Mason, Geoffrey The quantum double of a finite group and its role
+            in conformal field theory.
+Groups '93 Galway/St. Andrews, Vol. 2, 405–417, London Math.
+Soc.
+Lecture Note Ser., 212, Cambridge, 1995.

+..
 [Ma2009] Sarah Mason, An Explicit Construction of Type A Demazure
             Atoms, Journal of Algebraic Combinatorics, Vol. 29, (2009), No. 3, p.295-313. :arxiv:`0707.4267`